funilrys/PyFunceble/docs/components/multiprocessing.rst

     While using the JSON format for the database you might have to wait a bit at the very end as we need to merge all data we generated across the past created processes.

-    Therefore, we recommend using the SQLite or even better the MySQL/MariaDB format which will get rid of that as everything is saved/synchronized at an almost real-time scale.
+    Therefore, we recommend using the MySQL/MariaDB format which will get rid of that as everything is saved/synchronized at an almost real-time scale.

 How to use it?